smze/Virtual_Fence1_Final/README.md

 Label Pexels Images:

-Use LabelImg to label images from Pexels (bounding boxes around people).
+Use make sense to label images from Pexels (bounding boxes around people).

 Convert the labels into YOLO format using the provided Python script.